charukiewicz/charukiewicz/posts/2014-10-14-providing-information.md

 ---
-title: The Four Principles of Providing Information
+title: Four Principles of Providing Information
 ---

 ### The Information Problem